Recipe Snapshot

 Instructions

-- Combine the lamb, egg, garlic, panko, mint, parsley, cinnamon, coriander, cumin, salt and pepper in a large bowl.
-Form the mixture into 16 to 18 meatballs about 1-1/4-inches in diameter.
+- In a large bowl, combine the ground lamb, egg, garlic, panko, mint, parsley, cinnamon, coriander, cumin, salt, and pepper.
+Mix just until blended and form into 16 to 18 meatballs (about 1-1/4 inches in diameter).

-- Heat the olive oil in a large, heavy skillet over medium-high heat.
-Add the meatballs and cook until lightly browned on all sides, about 3 minutes total.
-Transfer the meatballs to a plate, drain the excess fat from the pan and return it to the stove.
+- Heat 2 tablespoons of olive oil in a large, heavy skillet over medium-high heat.
+Add the meatballs and brown on all sides, about 3 minutes total (they will not be cooked through).
+Transfer to a plate and drain excess fat from the pan.

-- To make the sauce, heat the olive oil over medium heat.
-Add the onion and sauté until soft and translucent, 3 to 4 minutes.
-Add the garlic and continue cooking until fragrant, 1 minute longer.
+- Return the pan to medium heat and add the remaining 2 tablespoons of olive oil.
+Add the onion and cook until softened and translucent, 3 to 4 minutes.
+Stir in the garlic and cook until fragrant, about 1 minute.

-- Stir in the tomatoes.
-Add a 1/2 teaspoon each of cinnamon and coriander and season to taste with salt and pepper.
-Cook for 2 minutes, then taste again and adjust the spices as desired.
+- Add the diced tomatoes with their juices, along with 1/2 teaspoon each of cinnamon and coriander.
+Season with salt and pepper and simmer for 2 minutes.
+Taste and adjust spices as desired.

-- Return the meatballs to the pan and turn several times to coat them with the sauce.
-Cover and simmer slowly until the meatballs are cooked through, 6 to 8 minutes.
+- Return the meatballs to the pan and turn to coat in the sauce.
+Reduce heat to low, cover, and simmer gently until the meatballs are cooked through, 6 to 8 minutes.

-- Transfer the meatballs and sauce to a serving dish, garnish with parsley and serve with steamed white rice.
+- Transfer to a serving dish, garnish with parsley, and serve with steamed white rice.

 Awesome recipe.
 Have used it over and over again!